Qualcomm: 1990–2015

-2015–present: NXP, Broadcom and NUVIA
+2015–2024: NXP, Broadcom and Nuvia

 Qualcomm announced its intent to acquire NXP Semiconductors for $47 billion in October 2016.
-The deal was approved by U.S. antitrust regulators in April 2017 with some standard-essential patents excluded to get the deal approved by antitrust regulators.
+The deal was approved by U.S. antitrust regulators in April 2017 with some standard-essential patents excluded to get the deal approved.

 As the NXP acquisition was ongoing, Broadcom made a $103 billion offer to acquire Qualcomm, and Qualcomm rejected the offer.
 Broadcom attempted a hostile takeover, and raised its offer, eventually to $121 billion.
-The potential Broadcom acquisition was investigated by the U.S. Committee on Foreign Investment and blocked by an executive order from former U.S. President Donald Trump, citing national security concerns.
+The potential Broadcom acquisition was investigated by the U.S. Committee on Foreign Investment and blocked by an executive order from U.S. President Donald Trump, citing national security concerns.

 Qualcomm's NXP acquisition then became a part of the 2018 China–United States trade war.
-U.S. President Donald Trump blocked China-based ZTE Corporation from buying American-made components, such as those from Qualcomm.
+U.S. president Donald Trump blocked China-based ZTE Corporation from buying American-made components, such as those from Qualcomm.
 The ZTE restriction was lifted after the two countries reached an agreement, but then Trump raised tariffs against Chinese goods.
 Qualcomm extended a tender offer to NXP at least 29 times pending Chinese approval, before abandoning the deal in July 2018.

 On January 6, 2021, Qualcomm appointed its president and chip division head Cristiano Amon as its new chief executive.

-On January 13, 2021, Qualcomm announced it would acquire NUVIA, a server CPU startup founded in early 2019 by ex-Apple and ex-Google architects, for approximately $1.4 billion.
-The acquisition was completed in March 2021, and it was announced that its first products would be laptop CPUs, sampling in the second half of 2022.
+On January 13, 2021, Qualcomm announced it would acquire Nuvia, a server CPU startup founded in early 2019 by ex-Apple and ex-Google architects, for approximately $1.4 billion.
+The acquisition was completed in March 2021, and it was announced that its first products would be laptop CPUs, shipping in the second half of 2022.

 In March 2022, Qualcomm acquired the advanced driver-assistance systems and autonomous driving software brand Arriver from the investment company SSW Partners.

 In June 2022, Qualcomm acquired Israeli startup Cellwize through its investment arm Qualcomm Ventures.